-Drugs that are thrown in the trash can be retrieved by others and sold, while flushing medications can potentially contaminate the water supply.
-By safely disposing, you will help prevent poisoning, issues, and overdose in your community.
+Drugs that are thrown in the trash can be retrieved by others and ABUSED, while flushing medications can potentially contaminate the water supply.
+By safely disposing, you will help prevent poisoning, substance misuse, and overdose in our Upstate community.

 Safe Drug Disposal: Drug Take Back Locations

 Click here to find drug takeback locations near you.